-West Ashley Greenway is a 21 mile out and back trail located near Mt Pleasant, SC.
-The trail is primarily used for hiking, walking, and mountain biking and is accessible year-round.
+West Ashley Greenway is a 15.6 mile out and back trail located near Charleston, South Carolina and is good for all skill levels.
+The trail offers a number of activity options and is accessible year-round.

 Great walk at either end of this trail, flat, easy but it is out and back.
 If you want nature begin on the Johns Island end, it is hard to find the start of this end of trail.
 On the Johns Island end you must exit Main Road at the railway bridge, go under bridge toward Charleston and look for large metal building, no official parking but a space is easy to find.
 Recently walked the full 7 miles out and back-14 miles total, long walk but nice and peaceful.
 Nice views of wildlife and small creeks at this end.
 Very few people, a few fishermen along this section.
 I love this end the best and great place to let your dog run.